-- Respect others of all backgrounds and identities. - As a community, we make an effort to learn about micro-aggressions and to avoid perpetrating them, so that all may be feel more welcome and comfortable. - Racist, sexist, homophobic, transphobic, ableist, body-shaming, and classist jokes and pranks are not tolerated.
-(Nor are any other categories of prejudice and cruelty we forgot to mention here.) - Respect others' boundaries. - Respect the word "no," which means exactly that. - While there are many nuances involved in friendships and romantic relationships, and body language is one time-honored form of communication, we also urge you to ask for verbal consent before initiating romantic contact such as kissing.
+Respect others of all backgrounds and identities.

+- As a community, we make an effort to learn about micro-aggressions and to avoid perpetrating them, so that all may feel more welcome and comfortable. - We do our best to use each others' preferred pronouns - Racist, sexist, homophobic, transphobic, ableist, body-shaming, and classist jokes and pranks are not tolerated.
+(Nor are any other categories of prejudice and cruelty we forgot to mention here.)

+• Respect others' boundaries.

-• Asking for (and receiving) verbal consent is not a panacea that ensures everyone actually wants to participate in any particular activity.
+- Respect the word "no," which means exactly that. - While there are many nuances involved in friendships and romantic relationships, and body language is one time-honored form of communication, we also urge you to ask for verbal consent before initiating romantic contact such as kissing. - Asking for (and receiving) verbal consent is not a panacea that ensures everyone actually wants to participate in any particular activity.
 Still, we promote it as a significant tool available to help build happy and mutually desired connections.